Nissan Laurel: Laurel C130-EV

-Third generation (C230; 1977–1980)
+Third generation (C230; 1977)

 The third generation appeared in January 1977.
 For the first time, the C230 was available in either saloon and hardtop coupé form, but also as a hardtop saloon without B-posts.
 The hardtop was only available with six-cylinder engines.
 Buyers could choose between a 1.8-litre four, a 2.0-litre inline-six (carburetted or fuel-injected, a first for the Laurel), a 2.8-litre six, or a 2.0-litre diesel four, sourced from Nissan Diesel as an alternative to the diesel-powered Toyota Mark II and the Isuzu Florian.
 Transmissions were mainly four- or five-speed manuals or a three-speed automatic, although a three-speed manual with a column shift was also available in the lower spec and commercial versions.

-In the autumn of 1978 the C230 received a mild facelift (type C231), marked visually by squared instead of round double headlights.
+In the Autumn of 1978, the C230 received a mild facelift (type C231), marked visually by squared instead of round double headlights.
 The Toyota competitor was the Mark II coupé and sedan.
-Again, comfort was prioritized over handling and agility.
+Again, comfort was prioritized over handling and agility, while still using the identical MacPherson struts for the front wheels and Semi-trailing arm for the rear suspension from the Skyline.

 One year later (January 1978) Nissan released a tenth anniversary edition, which adopted a special deep red body color known as "Laurel's Crimson", as well as trim-specific emblems, aluminum wheels and front grille.
-In 1979 the 2.4-litre L24 engine was added to the lineup.
+In 1979, the 2.4-litre L24 engine was added to the lineup.
 European outputs were 71 and 83 kW DIN for the 2.0 and the 2.4 inline-sixes.
 European buyers were attracted to the Laurel for its overall reliability, low price, and ample equipment.
 Datsun-Nissan South Africa also developed a two-litre four-cylinder option not offered elsewhere to suit local needs with a lower-cost, torquier engine than the two-litre six sold elsewhere.
 The L20B engine offered 72 kW and was paired with somewhat lower equipment than the 100 kW 280L sold alongside it.

 November 1978 brought minor changes to the Laurel, including squaring off of the front headlights.
 The highest trim level, "Medalist", received air conditioning in addition to its OHC four-cylinder two-litre diesel engine.
 The 1800 cc cars switched to the newer Z18 crossflow engine and all Laurels now met the Showa 53 (1979) gasoline vehicle emission regulations.
+The "Medalist" trim package name would continue until 1999 when the Laurel was cancelled.

 Later, in October 1979, a two-litre four-cylinder gasoline option (Z20-series) was added in several markets.
 Also new were the options of automatic transmission and the SGL equipment grade on diesel vehicles.

-In February 1980 an electric sunroof was added to the hardtop version of the Medalist.
+In February 1980, an electric sunroof was added to the hardtop version of the Medalist.
 This was the first year in which a sunroof was a model option.

-In July 1980 a special limited edition "gold medalist" top-of-the-line trim was released.
+In July 1980, a special limited edition "gold medalist" top-of-the-line trim was released.